 If you want to set the best budget for your PPC campaigns, develop a solid strategy and allow it to run as planned.

 A Plan for Getting Started

-Hopefully, it’s clear that setting a PPC budget can be both easy and difficult.
-There are reasons why some companies have been wildly successful with PPC marketing, and why others turn into horror stories because they blow thousands of dollars or more when trying PPC.
+Hopefully, you now understand a little bit more about both the ease and potential pitfalls of setting a PPC budget.
+There are reasons why some companies have been wildly successful with PPC marketing, while others turn into horror stories because they blow thousands of dollars or more when trying PPC.
 I want you to be in that first group.